Unstable-Ground-Consulting/Landslide-Susceptibility/How-To/index.md

 The Logical icon focuses on creating and merging if-then statements, it offers several if-then statements for you to use.

 ![image](https://user-images.githubusercontent.com/60631222/76257123-75ee0080-6227-11ea-84a3-e6e378f7b843.png)

+The Labeling icon creates a text box that can be edited like other textboxes.

+### Creating A Model